-The 17th century Baroque church of Santi Vincenzo e Anastasio, which stands a stone's throw from the Trevi Fountain, has a rather curious claim to fame, housing as it does the praecordia of twenty-two popes.
+The 17th century Baroque church of Santi Vincenzo e Anastasio a Fontana di Trevi, which stands within the shadow of the Trevi Fountain, has a rather curious claim to fame, housing as it does the praecordia of twenty-two popes.

+The praecordia are the internal organs which are removed when a pope is embalmed.
 The first pope to have his praecordia preserved in the church was Sixtus V (r.
-1585-90).
-The practise only came to an end in 1903 following the death of Pope Leo XIII (r.
+1585-90), the last was Leo XIII (r.
 1878-1903).
-The names of all twenty-two popes are inscribed on two plaques.
+Two plaques in the sanctuary record the names of all twenty-two popes.

-Santi Vincenzo e Anastasio was founded as early as the 10th century, but the present church was built by Martino Longhi the Younger (1602-60) between 1646-50 on the orders of Cardinal Mazarin (1602-61), who served as chief minister to the French kings, Louis XIII and Louis XIV.
-The facade sports the cardinal's hat and coat of arms.
+Santi Vincenzo e Anastasio was founded in the 10th century, but the present church was built by Martino Longhi the Younger (1602-60) between 1646 and 1650 on the orders of Cardinal Mazarin (1602-61), who served as chief minister to the French kings, Louis XIII and Louis XIV.
+The facade sports the cardinal's coat of arms.

 Search Walks in Rome: